NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * make sure to exchange the PSK using a secure channel (like SSH or HTTPS)
 * the administrator must select an IP for both endpoints
-* routes to remote networks must be configured on each end point
+* routes to remote networks must be configured on each endpoint

 Advanced features